 Whether or not there’s a direct connection between that first, preliminary exposure to Latino culture and my current work as a translator I can’t honestly say.
 I began studying Spanish formally at the age of eleven and eventually went on to earn a Ph.D. in Latin American literature from Harvard – worlds away from the little candy store on West 135th Street.
 I became a professor of Spanish and have had many glorious opportunities to travel throughout Latin America and Spain.
 I’ve met and befriended most of the prominent writers whose work I am privileged to translate.
 But the kid who sat on a milk crate behind the counter, ruining her teeth with candy, reading piles of comics and eavesdropping on her grandparents’ customers still lurks behind every translation I do.
 For what is translation after all but a kind of eavesdropping, a surreptitious slippage into someone else’s skin, into other people’s lives?
 We translators always have our ears wide open, and we zealously aspire to share what we’ve learned with our readers, who might otherwise have no access to the many worlds we inhabit.
-Today, with twelve published book-length translations and numerous short-story translations in journals and anthologies to my credit, I’m still listening.
+Today, with multiple published book-length translations and numerous short-story translations in journals and anthologies to my credit, I’m still listening.

 Andrea G. Labinger’s Education